Tuition and Fees

-To be eligible for any refund, the student must officially withdraw from the course or courses.
-Contact Enrollment Central for details.
-A refund will not be issued that is greater than 100% of tuition and refundable fees minus any non-refundable fees and required deposits.
-Students who receive federal financial aid and withdraw before completing 60% of the semester will have all or a portion of that aid returned to the federal fund before any refund is issued (see financial aid section of this catalog).
-Refund of eligible payments will be made according to the following schedule:
+To be eligible for any refund, the student must officially withdraw from the course or courses (no show withdrawals are not eligible).
+A refund for withdrawal will not be issued that is greater than 100% of tuition and refundable fees minus any non-refundable fees and required deposits.
+In accordance with federal student aid regulations, any student who receives federal financial aid and withdraws before completing 60% of the term will have all or a portion of that aid returned to the federal fund before any refund is issued (see financial aid section of this catalog).

 |Time of Refund||% Rate of Refund|

 |Before the state of classes (0% of class time 1)||100%|

 |Before end of one week of classes (7% of class time 1)||80%|

 |Before end of two weeks of classes (15% of class time 1)||60%|

 |Before end of three weeks of classes (20% of class time 1)||40%|

 Refund for summer sessions, special sessions and all irregularly scheduled sessions and courses is determined by the percentage of class time elapsed.
 The College recognizes that students may have to officially withdraw from class(es) because of a call to active military duty (appropriately certified), a disabling injury or serious illness (must be certified by a physician), a life-changing event over which they have no control (must be documented by an appropriate third party), or an administrative reason (must have a staff member provide written explanation to support the request).
 This form is located in delaGATE in the Withdrawal & Refund Information section under Student Accounts.
 Upon receipt of the withdrawal form and documentation, the request will be reviewed and may take 4-6 weeks for a decision.
 The request may be made within the term or no later than 30 days following the term.